-Before you start messing around with your WordPress settings or PHP files, check the extension of the file you’re trying to upload.
+Before you start changing your WordPress settings or files, check the extension of the file you’re trying to upload.
 Maybe you accidentally changed the extension when saving the file.
-So the reason you’re seeing the error message is not a problem with your wp-config.php or functions.php file — it’s that you’re trying to upload an image in a video format.
+So, the reason you’re seeing the error message is not a problem with your wp-config.php or functions.php file — it’s that you’re trying to upload an image in a video format.

-The example below shows that I tried to upload a .jpg file as an .avi file and got the error message as a result.
+In the example below, I tried to upload a .jpg file as an .avi file and got the error message as a result.

-This is an easy first step: if the file name extension is incorrect, then you can fix it and upload the file in the correct format.
-If it is correct, then you can move right along to the next step.
+This is an easy first step: If the file name extension is incorrect, then you can fix it and upload the file in the correct format.
+If it is correct, move on to the next step.